canlilar/ImageSimilarityDetection/method1/ReadMe.md

 - Loops through all images in a local folder and passing them to load_img(path) function
 - Infers the image feature vectors
 - Saves each one of the feature vectors to a separate file for later use
+- Here is the link to find other feature vector models to try out on Tensor hub: https://tfhub.dev/s?module-type=image-feature-vector

 # Step 2 How to Use Spotify/Annoy Library to Calculate the Similarity Scores
 - What is Spotify/Annoy Library?